 SUMMARY: We studied the usefulness of an MR imaging-compatible electroencephalography (EEG) electrode system for continuous EEG recordings in our epilepsy monitoring unit (EMU) by comparing 100 consecutive patients with MR imaging-compatible and MR imaging-incompatible EEG recording electrodes who underwent MR imaging between 3:00 PM and 7:00 AM.
 The MR imaging-compatible system captured seizures in 21/50 (42%) patients and clinically valuable new electrographic data in 13/50 (26%) patients during the study interval, whereas possible seizures were lost to recording in 19/50 (38%) patients in the MR imaging-incompatible system.
-EEG recording was comparable by both systems, but the nurses could disconnect and reconnect the patients to their electrode cables only in the MR imaging-compatible system during the study interval while the EEG technologists were off duty.
-This study shows that the MR imaging-compatible system could be used routinely for long-term monitoring of the patients in EMUs.
+EEG recording was comparable by both systems, but the nurses could disconnect and reconnect the patients to their electrode cables only in the MR imaging-compatible system could be used routinely for long-term monitoring of the patients in EMUs.

-Although electroencephalography (EEG) remains the primary tool in the investigation of patients with epilepsy, MR imaging studies are essential for the evaluation of patients with medically intractable epilepsy.
-For patient safety and to avoid distortion of the images, EEG electrodes are routinely removed before MR imaging of patients admitted to the epilepsy monitoring units (EMUs) and are re-applied afterward.
-However, several studies have demonstrated that safe and distortion-free MR images can be obtained with EEG disk electrodes left in place.
-In addition, it has been shown that the removal of the EEG electrodes with collodion remover/acetone and their re-application immediately afterward can result in scalp abrasions, pain, and rare infection with blood-borne pathogens such as human immunodeficiency virus or hepatitis.
+A lthough electroencephalography (EEG) remains the primary tool in the investigation of patients with epilepsy, MR imaging studies are essential for the evaluation of patients with medically intractable epilepsy.1 For patient safety2 and to avoid distortion of the images, EEG electrodes are routinely removed before MR imaging of patients admitted to the epilepsy monitoring units (EMUs) and are re-applied afterward.
+However, several studies have demonstrated that safe and distortion-free MR images can be obtained with EEG disk electrodes left in place.3-6 In addition, it has been shown that the removal of the EEG electrodes with collodion remover/acetone and their re-application immediately afterward can result in scalp abrasions, pain, and rare infection with blood-borne pathogens such as human immunodeficiency virus or hepatitis.7

 The 8-bed EMU at London Health Sciences Centre (LHSC) in London, Ontario, is a referral center that admits patients from all geographic parts of Canada.
 The routine imaging sequences used for epilepsy work-up at LHSC include a 3D plane localizer; sagittal T1, axial spin-echo, and axial diffusionweighted echo-planar imaging; coronal short T1 inversion recovery, coronal fluid-attenuated inversion recovery, coronal T2, and inversion recovery prepped 3D spoiled gradient echo imaging; and a high-resolution axial T1-weighted anatomic study with 1.0- to 1.5-mm section thickness (approximately 180 sections) and 0 gap for subsequent CT-MR imaging superimposition to visualize the intracranial electrodes in cases that require invasive EEG monitoring.8 Frequently one of our routinely used MR imaging sequences is missing from the MR imaging studies performed in other centers so that most patients who are admitted to our EMU undergo MR imaging at our center.
-Moreover, depending on the findings of video-EEG telemetry in a given patient and clinical circumstances,
+Moreover, depending on the findings of video-EEG telemetry in a given patient and clinical circumstances, additional MR imaging studies by using surface coil or dedicated MR imaging sequences such as gradient-echo or MR angiography may be required to rule out focal cortical dysplasia, hemosiderin deposition, or vascular abnormality as the cause of seizures.
+We also perform functional MR imaging (fMRI) and MR spectroscopy in most patients.
+Therefore, almost all the patients who are admitted to our EMU require at least 1 MR imaging study during their hospital stay.